taiseiak/digital-garden-t/src/site/notes/Notes/Dataview query for similar title.md

 dataview
 List
-WHERE contains(file.name,"Pase your title here")
+WHERE contains(file.name,"Paste your title here")
 AND dg-publish = true AND file.name != this.name

 ```